72% of small business owners would rather spend more money on PPC ads than on search engine optimization.

 You’ll want to avoid a lot of these options — Even some of the ‘top converting’ ones should be ignored, as they don’t allow for you to put a lot of content on the page.

-As I mentioned, Facebook is more forgiving than AdWords, so, when using Facebook Ads, you might be able to get away with a simpler landing page.
+As I mentioned, Facebook is more forgiving than Ads, so, when using Facebook Ads, you might be able to get away with a simpler landing page.

-However, with AdWords, you might find it helpful to pick one of the long form landing pages.
+However, with Ads, you might find it helpful to pick one of the long-form landing pages.

-Of course, AdWords can be a bit tricky when it comes to approving landing pages.
+Of course, Ads can be a bit tricky when it comes to approving landing pages.
 There are no guarantees, but this page is an example of something that has the potential to work.

 Hover over the page and click on the ‘Select Template’ option.